freemantest123/SikuliX-API/README.md

 **MANDATORY ;-)** [Have a look at major improvements and new features](https://github.com/RaiMan/SikuliX-API/wiki/Release-Notes-API)
 <br /><br />
-Hava a look at the Java API:
+Hava a look at the Java docs:
 [click to view Online](https://dl.dropboxusercontent.com/u/42895525/SikuliX/SikuliX-API-JavaDocs/index.html) or [click to download as zipfile](https://dl.dropboxusercontent.com/u/42895525/SikuliX/SikuliX-API-JavaDocs.zip)

-SikuliX-API is targeted at people who want to develop, run and debug programs in Java, other Java based languages or Java aware scripting languages currently not supported by [Sikuli IDE](https://github.com/RaiMan/SikuliX-IDE).
+Sikuli API is targeted at people who want to develop, run and debug programs in Java, other Java based languages or Java aware scripting languages currently not supported by [Sikuli IDE](https://github.com/RaiMan/SikuliX-IDE).

 Same goes for people who want to develop, run and debug scripts using Sikuli IDE supported scripting languages in other IDE's like Eclipse, Netbeans, ... [some quickstart info ...](https://github.com/RaiMan/SikuliX-API/wiki/Usage-in-Java-programming)
 <br /><br />
-The downloadable packages of SikuliX-API contain everything needed to develop, test, run and debug with any suitable IDE (e.g. Eclipse, Netbeans, ...) or however you like ;-).
+The downloadable packages of Sikuli API contain everything needed to develop, test, run and debug with any suitable IDE (e.g. Eclipse, Netbeans, ...) or however you like ;-).
 <br /><br />
 This repo now (Beta500+) is **based on Maven** and can produce a sikuli-script.jar (containing all stuff: Java, Jython and native libs) and a lightweight sikuli-japi.jar, that only contains the Sikuli Java and Jython source stuff and the needed native libs and is intended for use in pure Java or in Java aware scripting and testing environments. [... click for more info](https://github.com/RaiMan/SikuliX-API/wiki/Maven-support)
 <br /><br />
-If new to Sikuli, you might aternatively be interested in the pure Java implementation, which is to some extent feature compatible, but not API compatible, called Sikuli Java API (http://code.google.com/p/sikuli-api).
+If new to Sikuli, you might aternatively be interested in the pure Java implementation, which is to some extent feature compatible, but not API compatible: [Sikuli Java API](http://code.google.com/p/sikuli-api).
 <br /><br />
 **Roadmap**
- - **2013 May 22:** release of SikuliX-API 1.0
+ - **2013 May 22:** release of Sikuli API 1.0.0
   - there will be packages for Windows, Mac and Linux both 32- and 64-Bit
   - more information: [start here ...](http://www.sikuli.org/download.html)
   - there will be service updates, if necessary (Help menu -> check for updates or Prefs: autoupdate)
 <br /><br />
- - **2013 June 15:** open a developement branch for SikuliX-API 1.1
+ - **2013 June 15:** open a developement branch for Sikuli API 1.1
   - use existing Java wrappers for OpenCV (javacv) and Tesseract (Tes4J) alternatively
   - more enhancements tbd.
 <br /><br />
- - **2013 October 31:** release of SikuliX-API 1.1
+ - **2013 October 31:** release of Sikuli API 1.1
   - merge branch develop into branch master
-  - open a developement branch for SikuliX-API 1.2
+  - open a developement branch for Sikuli API 1.2
   - new features tbd.
 <br /><br />
  - **2014:** new versions in April and October